Pepengas/livechat/README.md

 - Users can successfully create group chats with multiple participants
 - Real-time updates work correctly for all group members

+### WebSocket Invalid Namespace Fix

+**Issue:** Users saw `WebSocket connection failed: Error: Invalid namespace` in the browser console when the frontend attempted to establish a Socket.IO connection in production.

+**Root Cause:** The client used `REACT_APP_API_URL` (which ends with `/api`) as the Socket.IO server URL.
+Socket.IO interprets the pathname segment (`/api`) as a namespace, but the backend only exposes the default namespace `/`, so the server rejected the connection.

+**Fix Applied:**
+- **File:** `client/src/contexts/SocketContext.js`
+  - Strip the trailing `/api` from `REACT_APP_API_URL` before creating the Socket.IO client.
+  - This ensures the client connects to the correct namespace and resolves the connection error.

+**Result:** WebSocket connections now establish successfully in production and real-time features like group creation work as expected.

 ### Previous Fixes

 **CORS and API URL Issues:**